parksanghan/Csharp.NET/Code-Generator/README.md

 # Communication Route Source Generator Example

-This sample shows a C# source generator that reads a route definition file and generates strongly typed communication route code for each project.
+This sample shows a C# source generator that reads a route definition file and generates strongly typed communication route and network I/O code for each project.

 ## Flow